ianaack/eat-tonight/README.md

-# eat-tonight
+# Are you Hungry?

-This is a progressive web app to help my wife and I decide what to eat.
+This is a Progressive Web Application to help my wife and I determine what to eat for dinner.